planetfederal/desktop-documentation/docs/source/system_admins/index.rst

 For System Administrators
 =========================

-Starting from Boundless Desktop 1.1, there are available tools to help system administrators deploy and manage Boundless Desktop in their organization machines.
+There are available tools to help system administrators deploy and manage Boundless Desktop in their organization machines.

-Currently, the tools are solely focused on QGIS, the main component of Boundless Desktop, but it's planned to provide similar tools for the other applications in the future.
+Currently, most tools are focused on QGIS, the main component of Boundless Desktop, but it's planned to provide similar tools for the other applications in the future.